nichokap/RP2040-ETH/Examples/readme.md

 The boot.py and ch9120.py files from Example 2 need to be used along with the main.py in order for the ch9120 chip to be initialized properly.

 ### 5. Modbus client - Pin status as Input Register
-This is just a modification of the Example 4 that reads the status of Pin 6 and responds the value as Input Register.
+This is just a modification of the Example 4 that reads the status of Pin 6 and responds its status as an Input Register value.